 * reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/cb-polls?RIC=NOINTR%3DECI poll data

-* Unanimous expectation for unchanged rate of 0.0% on March 18
+* Unanimous expectation for hike on Sept.
+23

-Norges Bank will provide detailed forecasts of rates and other economic variables in a quarterly monetary policy report accompanying the interest rate decision.
-(Reporting by Terje Solsvik; polling by Nagamani Lingappa in Bengaluru; editing by Larry King)
+Norges Bank will provide detailed forecasts for rates and other economic variables in a quarterly monetary policy report accompanying the rate announcement.

 Our Standards: The Thomson Reuters Trust Principles.